-We celebrate the feast of St. Frances Xavier Cabrini on Nov.
-13 in the United States.
-She was the first United States citizen to ever become a canonized saint!
+The Church celebrates the feast of Saint Frances Xavier Cabrini on Nov.
+13. She was the first United States citizen to ever become a canonized saint!

 Because of the terrible treatment of Italian immigrants, Bishop Scalabrini of the Diocese of Piacenza in Italy encouraged her to go to the United States.
 She wanted to go to China.